SapporoAlex/Game-Snake/README.md

 ## Features

 - Classic Snake gameplay with a nostalgic touch.
-- Adjustable snake speed for varying difficulty levels.
-- Dynamic music changes as you progress through different score levels.
+- Dynamic music and background changes as you progress through different score levels.
 - High score tracking to challenge yourself and beat your best score.
-- Colorful and responsive interface.
+- Colourful and responsive interface.

 ## How to Play

 - Use the arrow keys to control the snake's direction (Up, Down, Left, Right).
-- Eat the white rectangles (food) to grow the snake and increase your score.
+- Eat the white square (food) to grow the snake and increase your score.
 - Avoid running into the snake's own body or the game boundaries.
 - The game ends when the snake collides with itself or the boundaries.